-Check out the Climate Summaries section on our General Gardening Info page to find stats for your local area on precipitation, frost dates and other weather/climate related information.
+Check out the Climate Summaries section on our General Gardening Info page to find stats for your local area on precipitation, frost dates, and other weather/climate related information.
 Climate summaries are offered for various locations throughout Colorado, choose the one that best fits your location.

 There are a variety of cool season crops that you can grow for a fall harvest.
 You want to count back from the first frost date (in the fall) to the estimated time to maturity listed on your plant seed package.
 For more information about planting a fall garden, see the following resource on Growing Cool Season Vegetables from Planttalk.
 Also, enjoy this video on Planting a Fall Vegetable Garden.

-In Colorado, season extension techniques and structures can very beneficial in helping you to extend the life of your vegetable garden in both the spring and fall.
+In Colorado, season extension techniques and structures can be very beneficial in helping you to extend the life of your vegetable garden in both the spring and fall.
 For more information, see our Frost Protection & Season Extension section on our General Gardening Info page.

 Hail can be a common occurrence in Colorado and can be devastating to a garden.
-If you are able, provide a protective cover such as a row cover, or garden shade to help protect the plants.
-Temporary containers such as buckets can work as well, but must be removed promptly if the sun comes out.
+If you are able, provide a protective cover such as a row cover or garden shade to help protect the plants.
+Temporary containers such as buckets can work as well but must be removed promptly if the sun comes out.
 Whether or not your plants will recover after a hailstorm will depend on the severity of the damage to the plants, but they will likely be set back significantly.
 For more information about how to deal with hail and other weather related issues, see the Environmental Hurdles section on our General Gardening Info page.